llvm/llvm-project/llvm/docs/RISCV/RISCVVectorExtension.rst

    t18: nxv2i32 = RISCVISD::ADD_VL t2, t4, undef:nxv2i32, t6, Constant:i64<8>

+The VP EVL and mask are used for the VL node's AVL and mask respectively, whilst the passthru is set to undef.
+A passthru can be emulated to get tail/mask undisturbed behaviour by using ``@llvm.vp.merge``.
+It will get lowered as a ``vmerge``, but will likely be merged back into the underlying instruction's mask via ``RISCVDAGToDAGISel::performCombineVMergeAndVOps``.

 Instruction selection
 =====================

 VL and VTYPE need to be configured correctly, so we can't just directly select the underlying vector MachineInstrs.
-Instead a layer of pseudo instructions get selected which carry the extra information needed to emit the necessary ``vsetvli`` instructions later.
+Instead pseudo instructions are selected, which carry the extra information needed to emit the necessary vsetvlis later.

 .. code-block::